28.7: Calcium Signaling

 - kf, which describes the passive leak of Y into Z.

-The Ca2+ oscillations then are based on a self-amplified release of Ca2+ from intracellular stores.
+The Ca2+ oscillations are then based on a self-amplified release of Ca2+ from intracellular stores.

 Here are their equations: